 Figure 4: F.1336-5 antenna pattern and off-axis margin

 As it can be observed, this pattern is considering an antenna gain of 10 dBi.
-The front-to-back attenuation in azimuth (horitontal plane) is of about 23.7 dB which is equivalent to one sub-urban clutter.
+The front-to-back attenuation in azimuth (hozitontal plane) is of about 23.7 dB which is equivalent to one sub-urban clutter.

 Channel model